Best Examples of Black Friday Emails To Inspire Your Own

 Quip’s funny proposal is irresistible.
 Do your loved ones and partners have mouths?
 Source: Really Good Emails

 Even though Black Friday is a massive sale, you can still offer customers something special.
-Take into account the interests and preferences of each person and make them personal offers.
+Take into account the interests and preferences of each subscriber and make them personalized offers.

 Call them by their names, provide discounts on products that they are interested in the most.
 Or try out other personalization techniques to enhance the customer experience.